-With health care costs and the number of uninsured in Arkansas rising, Kayla knows we must continue the fight to provide affordable health care, especially for children, the middle class, and the elderly by expanding ARKids to cover more children and continuing to support future legislation related to Medicaid expansion and lowering prescription drug and other growing medical costs.
-There are too many individuals, including seniors, who cannot afford their basic necessities because health care costs are still too high and their income is too low.
+We must also pass legislation to help lower prescription drug costs.
+There are too many individuals, including those who are retired, who cannot afford their basic necessities because health care costs are still too high, and their fixed income is too low.
 Solutions at the state level are needed to alleviate these costs.

-It is vital to continue to invest in infrastructure that will create jobs, provide training for skilled labor, grow businesses, provide a healthier environment, and improve opportunities for residents because that investment will improve the state economy by boosting productivity and lifting long-term economic growth and wages.
+It is vital to continue investing in infrastructure that will create jobs, grow small businesses, provide training for skilled labor, promote a healthier environment, and improve opportunities for residents.
+Those investments will improve the state economy by boosting productivity and lifting long-term economic growth and wages.

-Economic Opportunities For All
+Increasing Economic Opportunities For All

 Implementing Criminal Justice Reform